Wesley Newcomb Hohfeld: Hohfeld as professor of jurisprudence

 Jurisprudence is the branch of philosophy which deals with principles of law and the legal systems through which the law is applied.
 Hohfeld's contribution was to simplify; he created a very precise analysis which distinguished between fundamental legal concepts and then identified the framework of relationships between them.
 His work offers a sophisticated method for deconstructing broad legal principles into their component elements.
 By showing how legal relationships are connected to each other, the resulting analysis illuminates policy implications and identifies the issues which arise in practical decision making.

+Hohfeld is also credited as the progenitor of the concept of the bundle of rights, although Hohfeld himself never used the term.
+The American Law Institute's first Reporter of Property, Harry Bigelow, "fully assimilated and embraced" Hohfeld's view of property rights, and propagated them to a wider audience in the form of the first Restatement of Property.

 Hohfeldian analysis

-Overview

 Hohfeld noticed that even respected jurists conflate various meanings of the term right, sometimes switching senses of the word several times in a single sentence.
 He wrote that such imprecision of language indicated a concomitant imprecision of thought, and thus also of the resulting legal conclusions.
 In order to both facilitate reasoning and clarify rulings, he attempted to disambiguate the term rights by breaking it into eight distinct concepts.
-To eliminate ambiguity, he defined these terms relative to one another, grouping them into four pairs of Jural Opposites and four pairs of Jural Correlatives.
+To eliminate ambiguity, he defined these terms relative to one another, grouping them into four pairs of jural opposites and four pairs of jural correlatives.

 This use of the words right and privilege correspond respectively to the concepts of claim rights and liberty rights.

 Hohfeld argued that right and duty are correlative concepts, i.e. the one must always be matched by a claim about the other.
 If A has a right against B, this is equivalent to B having a duty to honor A's right.
-If B has no duty, that means that B has a privilege, i.e. B can do whatever he or she pleases because B has no duty to refrain from doing it.
+If B has no duty, that means that A has a privilege, i.e. B can do whatever he or she pleases because B has no duty to refrain from doing it.
 Each individual is located within a matrix of relationships with other individuals.
 By summing the rights held and duties owed across all these relationships, the analyst can identify both the degree of liberty — A would have perfect liberty if A has no duty to refrain from acting and others have a duty never to interfere with A's actions — and whether the concept of liberty is comprised by commonly followed practices, thereby establishing general moral principles and civil rights.